Secure your Cebu Bohol ferry tickets today to start your unforgettable journey!

 A lighthouse is available as a navigational aid to approaching vessels.
 The lighthouse though is situated outside the pier premises and near the Talibon Mega Market.
 Regular shipping companies are V.G.
 Lines and Island Shipping Corporation.
 Turning basin, anchorage and fairway is open sea.

 Cargo handling and checking is done by the Talibon Arrastre and Labor Company, Inc. (TALCI) while trucking and hauling is being serviced by Pengavitor Trucking.
 Mooring and unmooring services is done also by TALCI; bunkering is by Pilipinas Shell c/o Ngoboc Shell Station; and watering services by Pengavitor.

-PPA-Talibon is set to pour P80M for Talibon Port expansion.
-If pushed thru, the port can then accommodate bigger ships and receive heavier cargo loads.
+PPA-Talibon is set to pour P80M for Talibon Port expansion to accommodate bigger ships and receive heavier cargo loads.
 Shipping costs will be cut when cargoes intended for northern Bohol can be dropped at the port rather than in Tagbilaran, which is the usual practice at present.

 The Philippine Government’s aim is to improve all port of entries to be able to service RORO, cargo vessels, and fast crafts and eventually to interconnect all island provinces of the country to enhance investment opportunities, agro-industrial development, trade, and commerce as well as tourism pursuits.

 As of 2021, the port underwent repairs and improvements, including retaining walls, covered walkways, security fences, and a welcome arch, ensuring the safety and convenience of passengers and cargo handling.